miloszkryzia1/.NET-MAUI-Calculator-App/README.md

 # .NET MAUI Calculator App
-This is a basic calculator application created using the .NET MAUI framework.<br>
+This is a basic mobile calculator application created using the .NET MAUI framework.<br>
 It features a full user interface, with support for light and dark modes.

 To use, clone this repository into Visual Studio 2022 and open the solution.
 Then build the project on selected device.